 The NCAA finally agreed to settle a class-action head injury lawsuit led against them by several states such as Georgie and South Carolina.
 The deal requires that a $70 million fund be put aside to help pay for the diagnosis of thousands of current and former college athletes if they believe they have suffered from a brain injury playing contact sports.

-The deal also laid out guidelines on a single policy on when a player can return after a head injury that must be followed by all colleges.
+on when a player can return after a head injury that must be followed by all colleges.
 The NCAA has previously been accused of allowing too much individual discretion when allowing people back into play which may have increased the likelihood of the athlete sustaining an injury again.

 Some critics argue that this settlement does not do enough.
 Unlike a similar settlement in the NFL, the fund does not put aside funds to help pay for operations if an athlete is found to have suffered from a head injury.
 Instead, the amount paid out for operations is taken on an individual basis when the athlete sues the NCAA.
 The diagnosis from the NCAA-funded medical exams can be used as evidence to get compensation.